 Henry Hudson was under contract to the Dutch East India Company when he discovered New York and sailed up his namesake river to Albany.
 Most of the early settlement along the river was Dutch, the county's name is Dutchess, and even its flag shows traditional Dutch colors.
 So, many of the place names here use Dutch words — specifically, 17th-century Dutch words.
 One of those words is kill, which meant a stream or creek.
 This word appears wherever Hollanders settled along a stream: Catskill, Sawkill, Kline Kill, Fishkill, ….

 Bard College was assembled by acquiring a few large, contiguous estates along the east shore of the Hudson River.
 Sawkill Creek is scenic, but in the 19th century it was also a valuable source of power for small factories.
 A few properties within the south campus along Annandale Road have not been absorbed into the college, as shown by the lighter color on this inset from Bard's map.
-Like the Botstein house in this area, these are mainly faculty residences.
+These are mainly faculty residences.
 One of these sites was the location of a chocolate factory that was eventually moved to the main business district of Red Hook when the area was electrified.
 After that, the factory fell into ruin.

 Frank Oja came to Bard in 1957 and taught psychology here until he retired in 2000.
 During his 43-year tenure, he was chairman of the Psychology Department. chairman of Social Services, and director of Bard's University Without Walls program.
 While he lived at Bard, Mr. Oja built his house on the foundation of the old chocolate factory by the Sawkill's Upper Falls.
 Most of the lumber was reclaimed from buildings in the abandoned Ward Manor Village in the north part of the campus.

 Frank Oja was buried in the Bard College Cemetery.
 His widow Ruth has been an avid environmentalist and gardener.
-From time to time she opens her garden to the public, where visitors can enjoy her breathtaking view of the upper falls.
+From time to time she opens her garden to the public, where visitors can enjoy her breathtaking view of the Upper Falls.
 But for the most part, we must be content with the view looking down on the falls, behind the faculty offices in Shafer House.
+This is the first of three waterfalls on Sawkill Creek, all within the Bard campus.

-Sawkill's Lower Falls are easily accessible to the public; they have been attracting and inspiring artists for over two hundred years.
+Sawkill's Lower Falls are easily accessible to the public, by the South Bay Trail on the north bank and by trails in Montgomery Place to the south bank.
+They have been attracting and inspiring artists for over two hundred years.
 Jacques-Gerard Milbert's monochrome lithograph The Lower Falls, Montgomery Place dates from 1825.
-There is at least one copy in existence (and for sale) that he hand-colored.
-One of the Tivoli Bays trails (mentioned earlier) runs through the Bard campus and past the lower falls.
-The site is popular among students for skinny-dipping and undocumented pharmaceutical experiments, so we bypassed it this time around.
-We'll come back when it's too cold for swimming.
-The photo at right is borrowed from an article about conservation efforts on the river.
+There is at least one copy in existence (and for sale) that the artist hand-colored.

 Richard Montgomery distinguished himself in service to the Crown in the Seven Years War, both in North America and the Caribbean.
 When the American Revolution began, he took up the Patriot cause, with a commission as Brigadier General.
 He was highly regarded, and was deeply mourned when he was killed during the failed American invasion of Canada in late 1775.